PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 Will set the `node.force-quantum` property of `jack_simple_client` to 512.

-## device.rules
+# DEVICE RULES  @IDX@ pipewire.conf

-The device.rules are evaluated very time the properties on a device are set or updated.
+The device.rules are evaluated every time the properties on a device are set or updated.
 This can be used on the server side to override client set properties on arbitrary devices.